-How does it work?
+How does an acoustic camera work?

-You can compare your ears with a microphone.
-Sound travels via soundwaves to your ears.
-When it first arrives at your right ear and a little bit later at your left ear, you can localize where the sound comes from.
-You need at least two ears or microphones to localize sound.
-An acoustic camera is more precise than your ears, because it has more microphones, usually from 64 to 1024 microphones, which are all connected with each other.
-Software processes the sounds received by all these microphones and visualizes it on the screen of the acoustic camera.
+Compare your ears with a microphone.
+Sound travels via sound waves to your ears.
+When it first arrives at your right ear and later at your left ear, you can localize where the sound comes from.
+You need at least two ears to localize sound.

 Change over time